PiJoules/hobbyos/README.md

 # Hobby OS development
 Just doing this for fun and learning something new.

+Currently, the only supported features are printing and writing to the screen.

+This .iso can be saved on and run from a bootable flash drive.

 ## Dependencies
 The number of requirements depends on if you want to build the hosted cross compiler.
 The hosted cross compiler is not required for building what is in this repo, but when I decide I am at at the point when I am able to port 3rd party software onto this, a hosted cross compiler will be needed to build for the host system.